Pre-Qualification vs. Pre-Approval: What’s the Difference When Buying a House?

 The difference between pre-qualification and pre-approval lies in the mortgage approval process.
 Consider the terminology.
 A mortgage is approved when the bank has gone through your application and confirmed that your finances are in order.
 Pre-qualification lets you know that a lender is receptive, but you don’t actually have an approved and ready-to-execute mortgage loan.
 That happens after you have filed an application and been pre-approved.

-Verify my mortgage eligibility (Oct 30th, 2024)
+Verify my mortgage eligibility (Nov 21st, 2024)

 Pre-Qualification Is A Starting Point